Search: 19163 results

 "Take him and set your eyes on him.
 And you must not do something bad to him, {but only} that which he speaks to you, so do with him."

-But I will deliver thee in that day, saith the LORD: and thou shalt not be given into the hand of the men of whom thou art afraid.
+But I will deliver thee in that day, Declareth Yahweh, - and thou shalt not be given up into the hand of the men from the face of whom, thou, mightest shrink with fear.

 Indeed, I will certainly deliver you so that you do not fall by the sword.
 Because you have trusted in Me, you will keep your life like the spoils of war.”
 This is the Lord’s declaration.